Q.1. Is aerial yoga dangerous?

 Q.4.What does aerial yoga do for the body?

 Ans.
-Aerial yoga impacts numerous benefits to our body.
+Aerial yoga impacts numerous benefits for our bodies.
 As

--In an inverse position, our whole body muscle cells get rejuvenated.
+-In an inverse position, our whole body’s muscle cells get rejuvenated.

--It quickly burns abs, thus helps weight loss
+-It quickly burns abs, thus helping weight loss

 -Aerial yoga helps to do body awareness meditation etc.